 - distracting yourself by counting or performing an activity that keeps your mind otherwise occupied

 Regional anesthesia.
-This is what most women think of when they consider pain medication during labor.
+This is what most women think of when they consider pain medicine during labor.
 By blocking the feeling from specific regions of the body, these methods can be used for pain relief in both vaginal and cesarean section deliveries.

 Epidurals, a form of local anesthesia, relieve most of the pain from the entire body below the belly button, including the vaginal walls, during labor and delivery.
 An epidural involves medicine given by an anesthesiologist through a thin, tube-like catheter that’s inserted in the woman’s lower back.
-The amount of medication can be increased or decreased according to a woman’s needs.
-Very little medication reaches the baby, so usually there are no effects on the baby from this method of pain relief.
+The amount of medicine can be increased or decreased according to a woman’s needs.
+Very little medicine reaches the baby, so usually there are no effects on the baby from this method of pain relief.

-Epidurals do have some drawbacks — they can cause a woman’s blood pressure to drop and can make it difficult to urinate.
+Epidurals do have some drawbacks — they can cause a woman’s blood pressure to drop and can make it difficult to pee.
 They can also cause itching, nausea, and headaches in the mother.
 The risks to the baby are minimal, but include problems caused by low blood pressure in the mother.